tanous/website/content/openings/index.md

       title: |-
        PhD students
       subtitle:
       text: |-
-          My group has an opening for a PhD student!
+        I'm looking for a PhD student!
 Together, we will work on toy models of cosmology and de Sitter space.
 Follow [this link](https://www.findaphd.com/phds/project/de-sitter-matrix-models-and-field-theory/?p164302) for more information and instructions on how to apply.
     design:
       columns: '2'
   - block: markdown